-Figure 1: The protoype as we used it to test power transfer and bidirectional communication between stator and rotor.
+Figure 1: The protoppe as we used it to test power transfer and bidirectional communication between stator and rotor.
 This picture shows the proof of concept prototype's configuration that we used for accelerometer characterization (Section 6) without the vertical security mesh struts that connect the circular top and bottom outer meshes.

 For example, consider an HSM as it is used in online credit card payment processing.
-Its physical security level is set by the structure size of its security mesh.
-An attack on its mesh might involve fine drill bits, needles, wires, glue, solder and lasers [4].
-Now consider the same HSM mounted on a large flywheel.
-In addition to its usual defenses, this modified HSM is now equipped with an accelerometer that it uses to verify that it is spinning at high speed.
+46 Its physical security level is set by the structure size of its security mesh.
+An attack on its 47 mesh might involve fine drill bits, needles, wires, glue, solder and lasers [4].
+Now consider 48 the same HSM mounted on a large flywheel.
+In addition to its usual defenses, this modified 49 HSM is now equipped with an accelerometer that it uses to verify that it is spinning at 50 high speed.
 How would an attacker approach this HSM?
-They would have to either slow down the rotation-which triggers the accelerometer's monitoring circuit-or they would have to attack the HSM in motion.
+They would have to either slow 51 down the rotation-which triggers the accelerometer's monitoring circuit-or they would 52 have to attack the HSM in motion.
 The HSM literally becomes a moving target.
-At slow speeds, rotating the entire attack workbench might be possible-but rotating frames of reference quickly become inhospitable to human life (see Section 4.1).
-Since non-contact electromagnetic or optical attacks are more limited in the first place and can be shielded, we have effectively forced the attacker to use an "attack robot".
+At slow 53 speeds, rotating the entire attack workbench might be possible-but rotating frames of 54 reference quickly become inhospitable to human life (see Section 4.1).
+Since non-contact 55 electromagnetic or optical attacks are more limited in the first place and can be shielded, 56 we have effectively forced the attacker to use an "attack robot".
+57

-This paper contains the following contributions:

-- 1. We present the $Inertial\ HSM$ concept.
-Inertial HSMs enable cost effective, small scale production of highly secure HSMs. - 2.
-We discuss possible tamper sensors for inertial HSMs. - 3.
+- This paper contains the following contributions: - We present the Inertial HSM concept.
+Inertial HSMs enable cost effective, small scale production of highly secure HSMs. - 61 2.
+We discuss possible tamper sensors for inertial HSMs. - 62 3.
 We explore the design space of our inertial HSM concept. - 4.
 We present our work on a prototype inertial HSM (Figure 1). - 5.
-We present an analysis on the viability of using commodity MEMS accelerometers as braking sensors.

-In Section 2, we will give an overview of the state of the art in HSM physical security.
+We present an analysis on the viability of using commodity MEMS accelerometers as braking sensors. - In Section 2, we will give an overview of the state of the art in HSM physical security.
 On this basis, in Section 3 we will elaborate the principles of our Inertial HSM approach.
 We will analyze its weaknesses in Section 4.
-Based on these results we have built a proof of concept hardware prototype that whose design we will elaborate in Section 5.
-In Section 6 we present our characterization of an automotive MEMS accelerometer IC as a rotation sensor in this proof of concept prototype.
-We conclude this paper with a general evaluation of our design in Section 7.
+Based on these results we have built a proof of concept hardware prototype the design of which we will elaborate in Section 5.
+In evaluation of our design in Section 7.